Whatcom Community College

 - Some schools offer “CTE Dual Credit” for some CTE courses completed at the high school.
 If you’ve taken these courses, you may be surprised to find that you already have credit at WCC!

-It will depend on you.
+You choose.
 You can decide how many classes you’d like to take at the high school – if any.
 Based on that choice, your high school counselor will determine how many credits you are eligible for at the college.

 College Life